Algram/hotword/README.md

 hotword starts a snips session using sessionStart and passing in the customData object the name of the person who said the hotword
 ![](https://github.com/oziee/hotword/blob/master/images/mqtt.jpg?raw=true)

+You can see in the image the customData has a value of the persons name who was talking